 COME 389 Special Topics

 This course concentrates on a topic pertaining to the current needs and interests of faculty and students.
-The topics covered will vary from semester to semester and will be announced in the Timetable of Courses whenever the course is offered.
+The topics covered will vary from semester to semester and will be announced in the timetable of courses whenever the course is offered.

 COME 426 Organizational Communication

 A study of organizational communication theory and research.
 Traces development of current organizational communication perspectives, examines potential constraints and barriers to effective communication in organizations, and studies communication processes both within and between organizational components.
-Prerequisite: COME 122 and senior standing.
+Prerequisites: COME 122 and senior standing.
 Fall semester.

 COME 427 Communication Theory

 Examines the various ways of approaching the study of communication processes.
 Focuses on the historical development of theoretical perspectives with emphasis on significant research trends that influence the understanding of communication.
-Prerequisite: COME 122 and senior standing.
+Prerequisites: COME 122 and senior standing.
 Spring semester.